Mets denied permission to interview Padres' Rya...

 - News Article

-Mets denied permission to interview Padres' Ryan Flaherty for bench coach: report
+Mets denied permission to interview Padres' Ryan Flaherty, Giants' Andrew Bailey for bench coach, per reports - CBSSports.com

 More Recent New York Mets Articles